universal-packages/universal-module-loader/README.md

 [![Testing](https://github.com/universal-packages/universal-module-loader/actions/workflows/testing.yml/badge.svg)](https://github.com/universal-packages/universal-module-loader/actions/workflows/testing.yml)
 [![codecov](https://codecov.io/gh/universal-packages/universal-module-loader/branch/main/graph/badge.svg?token=CXPJSN8IGL)](https://codecov.io/gh/universal-packages/universal-module-loader)

-Imports deeply all modules in a directory as a list to use later, this is useful when you are expecting a arbitrary amount of modules that behaves the same and can be used without the need of importing them manually or even importing them manually will be a hasel, it can also be useful to activate modules (probably with decorators) that need to be activated before being imported manually later.
+Imports deeply all modules in a directory as a list to use later, this is useful when you are expecting a arbitrary amount of modules that behaves the same and can be used without the need of importing them manually or even importing them manually will be a hazel, it can also be useful to activate modules (probably with decorators) that need to be activated before being imported manually later.

 ## Install